 You can also use third-party tools like Wondershare Dr.Fone Phone repair service that takes very little time to repair iPhones.
 It also saves all your data from deletion.
 So, you can give your phone a new look without losing the old data.
 Issues like phone not switching on/off, constant restarts that are disturbing, no sync between input buttons and screen output - all of this can be repaired by using the software.

 Step 1.
-Download Dr.Fone System Repair on your Mac Device and install it.
+Download Dr.Fone System Repair on your computer (Win or Mac) and install it.
 Launch the ‘System Repair’ post doing that.

 Step 2.
 Connect the device that is posing a problem and opt for the ‘Standard Mode’ on Screen.